esciencecenter-digital-skills/research-software-support/modules/researchsoftware/slides-researchsoftware.md

 - Software is an important part of research
 - Not all software used in research is Research Software
-- Defining "Research Software" provides recognzition in the research community
+- Defining "Research Software" provides recognition in the research community

 ===